1er signes ménopause

 |

-Time to read 12 min
+Time to read 13 min

-Lately, have you noticed more irregular menstrual cycles, intense hot flashes, unexplained fatigue, or unexpected mood swings?
+Lately, have you noticed more irregular menstrual cycles, intense hot flashes, unexplained fatigue or unexpected mood swings?

 Perimenopause

-Menopause: a natural stage of life
+Menopause, a natural stage in the life cycle

 durée règles